akuzko/zen-query/README.md

 Or install it yourself as:

-    $ gem install parascope
+    $ gem install zen-query

 ## Usage

-Despite the fact `parascope` was intended to help building ActiveRecord relations via scopes or query methods, it's usage is not limited to ActiveRecord cases and may be used with any arbitrary classes and objects.
+Despite the fact `zen-query` was intended to help building ActiveRecord relations via scopes or query methods, it's usage is not limited to ActiveRecord cases and may be used with any arbitrary classes and objects.
 In fact, for development and testing, `OpenStruct` instance is used as a generic subject.
 However, ActiveRecord